atlmendoza/SY2627_CS3PortfolioALMendoza/q3/Q31stgraded.md

 1. Form a group of 3 or 4 students, determine who will stand as the leader of the group.
 2. Download this .md file and place it inside your repository.
 3. Study the given application requirements for a Cookie Ordering App (it is after the Grading Rubric).
-4. For each of the task below, place the name of the students responsible in performing each one.
-The leader of the group shoud review each output of the team/group.
+4. For each of the tasks below, place the name of the students responsible for performing each one.
+The leader of the group should review each output of the team/group.
-   - First tasks is to create a User Story as the first documentation of the Software Requirement Specification.
+   - First task is to create a User Story as the first documentation of the Software Requirement Specification.
    - Place yourself in the shoes of a person using the app, list what you want to see in the app in the form of:

        **As a ________ I want to be able to ________ so I could ______________**

      - Do the same for the owner of the app.
      - Place your user story under the section **Software Requirement Specification** of this .md file.
 - Under the Design Document Specification:
   - Second Task: Design at least one interface (mockup) for the user and for the owner based on the user story.
 You can use Canva for this purpose and place a link to it in this document.
 Make Sure that for each interface you list the user story that it is supporting.